 Hive Wintering Management

 California Almond Pollination Services, Inc. offers a unique management service for those that wish to winter their hives in California and lease them to growers for Almond Pollination.
 We handle every aspect of managing your hives for a 6-month period between October and March while helping you receive almond pollination revenue and building strong healthy hives.
 Space is limited and we will fill our bee yards early.
-If you are unable, or do not want to winter your bees with us, we can still broker your hives for the 2017 almond pollination season.
+If you are unable, or do not want to winter your bees with us, we can still broker your hives for the up coming almond pollination season.

 How it works: